wizo06/japanese/docs/index.md

 **Point #1**

-???+ quote "Quote from a [video](https://youtu.be/QYlVJlmjLEc) by Tom Scott"
+???+ quote
-    "Most monolingual speakers think that other languages are basically just *their* language, with different words, in a slightly different order, and maybe a different way of writing."
+    "Most monolingual speakers think that other languages are basically just *their* language, with different words, in a slightly different order, and maybe a different way of writing." - [Video by Tom Scott](https://youtu.be/QYlVJlmjLEc) (3m59s)

 The point that I want to make here is that, languages are *not* all the same.
 Do NOT try to learn Japanese with the impression that there is always a 1:1 relation between Japanese and English (or any other language).
 The fact that machine translation is never perfect should be enough proof that the difference between any two languages is not simply a matter of "word order" and "written differently".
-In fact, even if the translation was done by a human who is very fluent in both languages, nuances will still be lost.
 More about [machine translation here](https://youtu.be/GAgp7nXdkLU).
 (5m04s)

+In fact, even if the translation was done by a human who is extremely fluent in both languages, nuances will still be lost.
+That's just the nature of languages.
+Different languages have different ways of expressing ideas and thoughts, and the way those thoughts are expressed in one language doesn't always translate well into another language.
+Which brings me to my second point:

 **Point #2**

-I would also like to emphasize that languages are just one way to express thoughts and ideas (*mentalese*).
+I would like to emphasize that languages are just a way to express thoughts and ideas (*mentalese*).
 Therefore, the best advice I can give you is:

-> Do NOT learn learn Japanese (or any other language) with the approach of "how do I say this English phrase in Japanese?", but instead try to learn it with the approach of "how do I express this thought (*mentalese*) in Japanese?".
+> Do NOT learn learn Japanese (or any other language) with the approach of "how do I say this English phrase in Japanese?", but instead try to learn it with the approach of "how do I express this thought (*mentalese*) in Japanese?" or better yet "what would a native speaker say in this situation?"

 There's a *very big* distinction between those two approaches.
-To learn more about *mentalese* and the point I'm trying to make here, [I recommend this video](https://youtu.be/CRmxNFv04ao) by Matt.
+To learn more about *mentalese*, [I recommend this video](https://youtu.be/CRmxNFv04ao) by Matt.
 (15m07s)

 Here's an excerpt from the [Refold webiste](https://refold.la/roadmap/stage-3/b/output-troubleshooting#NL-Conflicts):